 On the back of the check, write “Pay to the order of (your friend’s name)” and they may be able to help you cash your check through their bank account.
 This works especially well for personal checks, since they can’t be cashed at large retailers.

-4. Find Alternatives
+4. Find Alternatives and Save On Fees

 If you are cashing a payroll check or a government check, it may be easier to cash the check at a retailer like Walmart.
 Their money services department will give you cash in just a few minutes for a small fee, with Walmart boasting rates as low as $4.